 The case for investing in stocks and bonds is relatively straightforward.
 Both types of securities deliver a stream of cash flows to investors; stocks generate free cash flow from their operations and make dividend payments, while bonds make interest payments and/or return principal upon maturity.
-Commodities are unique in that there is generally no cash flow associated with the underlying asset; a bar of gold will never generate cash or make a dividend payment, and a field of wheat won’t ever make an coupon payment [see also 50 Ways To Invest In Gold].
+Commodities are unique in that there is generally no cash flow associated with the underlying asset; a bar of gold will never generate cash or make a dividend payment, and a field of wheat won’t ever make a coupon payment [see also 50 Ways To Invest In Gold].

 So why invest in commodities at all?
 Most investors are aware that energy commodities are capable of recording huge price increases over relatively short periods of time, meaning that those who time the market correctly can turn a nice profit.
 But for those not interested in speculating on short-term swings, the appeal of commodities lies in the ability of this asset class to both smooth overall portfolio volatility and hedge against certain undesirable economic environments.

 The concept of correlation as it relates to asset allocation is both critical and relatively simple; assets that generally move in the same direction maintain a strong positive correlation, while assets that tend to move in opposite directions are said to maintain a negative correlation.
-If there is no correlation between two assets–meaning that the performance of one can’t be predicted by the performance of the other–assets are said to be non-correlated.
+If there is no correlation between two assets, meaning that the performance of one can’t be predicted by the performance of the other, assets are said to be non-correlated.
 U.S. and international stocks exhibit a strong positive correlation [see also The Ultimate Guide To Natural Gas Investing].

-The addition of non-correlated assets to a portfolio has the effect of smoothing the overall volatility, since individual components are unlikely to move in the same direction at the same time.
+The addition of non-correlated assets to a portfolio has the effect of smoothing its overall volatility, since individual components are unlikely to move in the same direction at the same time.
 One primary appeal of commodities lies in the correlation–or lack thereof–to traditional asset classes such as stocks and bonds.
 Numerous academic studies have shown that commodities exhibit low correlation to equities and fixed income, meaning that when added to traditional stock-and-bond portfolios this asset class has the potential to lower overall risk (see Six Academic Studies That Changed Commodity Investing).

-Of course smoothing volatility at the expense of overall returns may be a far less desirable outcome.
+Of course, smoothing volatility at the expense of overall returns may be a far less desirable outcome.
 There is evidence suggesting that commodities have historically delivered equity-like returns while smoothing overall volatility–in other words the best of both worlds when it comes to asset allocation strategies.

 The connection between commodity prices and inflation isn’t just hypothetical; several studies have proven the link between commodity prices and both expected and unexpected inflation (the latter version is of greater concern to most investors).

-Play On Global Growth
+Play on Global Growth

-Investing In Commodities: Three Primary Options
+Investing in Commodities: Three Primary Options

-For investors looking to establish exposure to commodities, there are a number of different strategies–each of which has potential advantages and drawbacks.
+For investors looking to establish exposure to commodities, there are a number of different strategies, each of which has potential advantages and drawbacks.
 There are three primary options for investing in commodities:

-- Physical Exposure: The most basic manner of achieving exposure to natural resources involves simply buying and storing the desired commodity or commodities; his method ensures that investors have exposure to changes in the spot price of the resource.
+- Physical Exposure: The most basic manner of achieving exposure to natural resources involves simply buying and storing the desired commodity or commodities; this method ensures that investors have exposure to changes in the spot price of the resource.
 Unfortunately, physical exposure only makes sense for commodities exhibiting certain physical properties and maintaining a sufficient value-to-weight ratio to keep storage costs at a reasonable level.
 Storing gold coins in a safe is one thing, but attempting to gain physical exposure to crude oil or livestock presents a host of logistical and cost hurdles.

 - Futures Contracts: Developed commodity futures markets allow investors to gain exposure to commodity prices through financial contracts that hold natural resources as the underlying assets.
 While this method simplifies the investing process, it also introduces additional risk factors; returns to futures-based commodity investing are dependent not only on changes in spot prices, but also on the slope of the futures curve and the prevailing level of interest rates.